i18next/i18next-parser/README.md

   // relative to the location of the configuration file

   sort: false,
-  // Whether or not to sort the catalog
+  // Whether or not to sort the catalog.
+Can also be a [compareFunction](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort#parameters)

   skipDefaultValues: false,
   // Whether to ignore default values